-The Executive Committee approved the recommendation of the Personnel Committee that we seek to employ a Summer Missionary this year.
-We are interested in a young adult with at least a year of college, who has a heart for ministry, working especially with children and youth in the Association.
+The Executive Committee approved the recommendation of the Personnel Committee to seek and employ a Summer Missionary this year.
+We are interested in a young adult with at least one year of college, who has a heart for ministry, working especially with children and youth in the Association.
 The Summer Missionary would be available to assist in Vacation Bible Schools of member churches on a first-call, first-served basis.
-He or she would also be available to assist with activities at Kehukee involving children or youth sponsored by the PBA or member churches.
-Other duties are listed in the job description below.
+He or she would also be available to assist with activities at Camp Kehukee involving children or youth sponsored by the PBA or member churches.
+Other duties are listed in the job description that is located on the insert of your Gleam and on our web page.
 The Missionary must be available to work about 30 hours/week for at least 10 weeks during the summer, and have their own transportation.
 The pay would either be $15/hour, or a salary of up to $4500.
 Contact the PBA office for more information.
-A candidate may email a resume to firstname.lastname@example.org or mail to: P.O.
+A candidate may email a resume to email@example.com or mail to: Petersburg Baptist Association P.O.
 Box 3117 Petersburg, VA 23805 by March 23 if interested.
-We would like to present a candidate at the April 15 Executive Committee Meeting.
+We would like to present a candidate at the April 20 Executive Committee Meeting.

 JOB DESCRIPTION: SUMMER MISSIONARY

 Principal Function: Work with the PBA Staff and Member Churches to plan and lead an active Children’s and Youth Ministry for the summer.

 - Be available to assist in Vacation Bible Schools of member churches on a first-call, first-served basis.
 This could include preparing and conducting teaching, music and worship, recreation, crafts, etc. as able.